MPs back boxing to 'turn round young people'

 She credited boxing with giving young people "a sense of identity, male role models and structure" and helping them avoid falling into "gangs, substance abuse, alcohol abuse, violence, young offending and prison".

-This "sense of identity" had meant members of the boxing club had stayed away from the riots seen in London in August last year, she added.'Surrogate family'
+This "sense of identity" had meant members of the boxing club had stayed away from the riots seen in London in August last year, she added.

 The Conservative MP dismissed concerns about boxing teaching children to punch other children.